Europe 1848: Vienna Uprising

 6 Oct 1848 Vienna Uprising▲

-The third revolution in 1848 in Vienna broke out as troops left to crush the revolt in Hungary.
-The Habsburg commander of the Vienna garrison, Count Auersperg, was forced to evacuate the city, and the next day Emperor Ferdinand I fled with his court to Olmütz.
+As troops were leaving to crush the revolt in Hungary, revolution broke out in Vienna for the third time in 1848.
+Mutinous troops, workers, and students engaged in street fighting which saw the rebels lynch War Minister Count Baillet von Latour and seize the imperial armory in Renngasse.
+The Habsburg commander of the Vienna garrison, Count Auersperg, was forced to evacuate the city, and the next day Emperor Ferdinand I fled with his court to Olmütz (Olomouc).

 26–31 Oct 1848 End of the Vienna Uprising▲